 Althea received a Bachelor of Arts in Behavioral Science from the University of Chicago and a Master of Arts in Professional Counseling from Liberty University.
 She is licensed in the state of Virginia as a Licensed Professional Counselor.

 Althea Dent Brown primarily uses cognitive-behavioral, brief and solution focused therapies and techniques to counsel adults, adolescents and groups.
 Althea uses her relational style to create an atmosphere that is comfortable and accepting to encourage clients to move toward a more effective, rewarding functioning level.
 Althea seeks to come alongside the client and help manage issues that can cause one to feel stuck, overwhelmed or paralyzed.
-Her areas of focus are life transitions, stress, anxiety/panic, depression, school anxiety, obsessive thinking, spousal divorce/separation adjustment, perfectionism and grief.
+Her areas of focus are life transitions, stress, anxiety/panic, depression, postpartum depression, school anxiety, obsessive thinking, spousal divorce/separation adjustment, perfectionism and grief.
 Althea enjoys empowering people to develop new behaviors, cognitions and skills that will lead to an enhanced lifestyle and the ability to handle future challenges.
 Althea also provides career, academic and life coaching.

 Althea conducts workshops, seminars for companies and community organizations.
 She is an Adjunct Instructor at Virginia Western Community College.